korpling/ANNIS/docs/developer-guide/src/architecture.md

 ## Web Front-end

-The web front-end runs in a normal browser (we recommend Mozilla Firefox) and communicates with the backend server.
+The ANNIS front-end is a web application implemented in Java and the [Vaadin](https://vaadin.com/) framework and runs in a normal browser (we recommend Mozilla Firefox).
+The server running the web-application communicates with the backend service via a REST interface.

 ## ANNIS Kickstarter